Investigate Defender for Identity security alerts in Microsoft Defender XDR

 Alerts can be accessed from multiple locations, including the Alerts page, the Incidents page, the pages of individual Devices, and from the Advanced hunting page.
 In this example, we'll review the Alerts page.

-In Microsoft 365 Defender, go to Incidents & alerts and then to Alerts.
+In Microsoft Defender XDR, go to Incidents & alerts and then to Alerts.

 To see alerts from Defender for Identity, on the top-right select Filter, and then under Service sources select Microsoft Defender for Identity, and select Apply: